A Nusa Penida Day Trip from Bali is an absolute must during your visit to the Island of Gods!

 These majestic creatures are absolutely incredible!
 They glide effortlessly through the ocean and are really friendly to swim with.

-The manta rays at Manta Point can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realise they are harmless, humble giants.
+The manta rays at Manta Point can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realize they are harmless, humble giants.

 BANAH CLIFF VIEWPOINT

-At the jump-off point to the right is the panoramic view and sunset point and to the left is the official Banah Cliff.
+At the jump-off point to the right is the panoramic view and to the left is the official Banah Cliff.